vicluq/NodeJS/Notes/Codes.md

   });
 });

-//FIXME: set res headers -> give something to render -> end resp
+//set res headers -> give something to render -> end resp

-//TODO: after creating the server we have to listen to requests
+//after creating the server we have to listen to requests
 // must give the port

 server.listen(3003, () => {